 And because in the top eight Democrat states, Clinton had a landslide of 10 million votes.

-The other 42 states, we won by three million.
+The other 42 states, we won by 3 million.

-So President Trump is now coming up and winning battleground states in polls like uh the landmark poll in Georgia has us up too.
+So President Trump is now coming up and winning Battleground states in polls like the landmark poll in Georgia has us up to.

-Uh you've got ECU and in uh uh North Carolina has uh Eastern Carolina has us up too in the Nat Media poll.
+You've got ECU in North Carolina has Eastern Carolina has us up to in that media poll.

-And it's and Bommouth College puts out a poll that were really close in Pennsylvania, maybe within a point.
+And Bonmouth College puts out a poll that we're really close in Pennsylvania, maybe within a point.

-So ever since they signed the Bernie Sanders Socialist Unity Statement, picked Camel Harris, the radical left took this guy over.
+So ever since they signed the Bernie Sanders socialist unity statement, picked Camilla Harris, the radical left took this guy over.

-And let's talk to syndicate economist Matt Towery.
+And let's talk to syndicated columnist Matt Towery.

-And to that point, I've never seen Matt, and look, I'm I'm not that old, I don't think.
+And to that point, I've never seen Matt.

-I think I'm approaching the back nine, but but but I wasn't around for 1968.
+I think I'm approaching the back nine, but I wasn't around for 1968.

-But I know since 1968 that the average convention gets a five-point bounce going out of it.
+But I know since 1968 that the average convention gets a five-point bounce going out of it, Republican, Democrat, doesn't matter.

 I've never seen that before.